RealViper8/terminal/README.md

 # terminal
-A Terminal for windows written in Rust
+A Terminal for windows, macOS, linux written in Rust

 Latest Version: